London, April 1804

 I could tell from her tone that she wasn’t speaking of further steps to prepare me for the evening.
 This was her subtle way of offering me a shoulder to cry on.
 It was increasingly obvious that the girl was angling to become my confidante.

 As I met her gaze, I thought back to the night, nearly two years past, when I had saved her from Aberdine, and how effusively grateful she had been afterward.
 The outward displays of loyalty she had shown me since then seemed absolute, and still I could not bring myself to trust her.
-Still I thought the worst; that she spoke these words to manipulate me, to gain my confidence only so that she might turn around and sell my secrets to the cook in hopes of receiving better meals, or the butler in exchange for a bottle of wine, or the housekeeper for something further still.
-Thanks to my own duplicity, I could no longer discern the honorable intentions of others.
+Still I thought the worst: that she spoke these words to manipulate me, to gain my confidence only so that she might turn around and sell my secrets to the cook in hopes of receiving better meals, or the butler in exchange for a bottle of wine, or the housekeeper for something further still.
+For that was what had happened to me in my youth.
+The entire staff of my father’s household had worked together to not only serve him, but to keep me trapped and helpless and friendless.

 “He was in his study when I came upstairs, Your Grace.
 With Mr. Fletcher,” she said.

-Only when I neared the study door did I manage to slow my progress to a stately saunter that was more befitting a woman of my rank.
+Only when I neared the study door did I manage to slow my progress to the stately saunter that was more befitting a woman of my rank.
 At least I hadn’t passed any servants in my rush.
-The last thing I wanted was to add more kindling to the gossip pyre.
+The last thing I wanted was to add more kindling to their gossip pyre.

 The darkly stained wood of the door was cool against my ear as I pressed myself against it.
 Thump-thump, thump-thump, was the only sound that greeted me, my pulse loud in my ears.
 I took a few deep breaths, silently chiding myself for letting my imagination get the better of me again.
-Only when I succeeded in calming my racing heartbeat did I hear the rich timbre of male conversation rumbling from within.
+Once my heartbeat calmed, I was able to detect rich timbre of male conversation rumbling from within.

 “John?
 Henry?”
 I called after knocking.